-This room-by-room checklist helps you identify and fix the most common hazards before your cat finds them first.
-It's especially important if you're bringing a new cat home, but worth revisiting periodically even for veteran cat parents.
+This room-by-room walkthrough helps you find and fix the most common hazards before your cat finds them first.
+It matters most if you're bringing a new cat home, but it's worth a repeat pass every so often even for veteran cat parents.
+Ours still invents new trouble in year three.

 Kitchen